Apollo-Level2-Web-Dev/L2B4-Frontend-Track-Assignment-4/5-Stationery-Shop-Assignment-Requirement.md

 #### **Project Overview & Objective**

-Create a Book Shop application with user-friendly features, secure authentication, and smooth product management.
+Create a stationery Shop application with user-friendly features, secure authentication, and smooth product management.
 Ensure the platform is responsive, error-free, and visually appealing.

 * * *